zhanbei/react-materialui-webpack-babel-configs/README.md

 0. upgrade the configures of existed projects;

 and this *Template Manager* is created to make it easier to maintain those projects.

+## How does it work?

+*Template Manager* contains the script [`diff-project.sh`](diff-project.sh) to show the differences between the template configurations and those of the existed project, then you can decide whether to accept files from the template using [`init-or-update-project.sh`](init-or-update-project.sh).

+## Usage

+This project is designed to be forked, then you are free to add your own configurations for a series of projects alike and rename the project to a more specific name.